ritza-co/abbey/2023-11 - IAM Terraform article/article_v3_sarahEdit.md

 Now that you know how to use Terraform, you are probably exhausted at the thought of managing hundreds of configuration file updates for every user access request.
 Luckily, there are a few services that are a level of abstraction above Terraform.
 [Abbey](https://www.abbey.io/) is one example: A web application where users can request access to cloud resources and administrators can approve them.
 Permissions are automatically adjusted in your connected Terraform GitHub account and configured on AWS.

 Let's use Abbey to assign a user to a group to see how it works.
 Once again, following this tutorial won't incur charges, as Abbey is free for the first twenty users.
+You will need to have Git installed and GitHub account to follow this section.

 ### Install Abbey